coredns/coredns.io/content/plugins/clouddns.md

     accessed.

 *   `credentials` is used for reading the credential file from **FILENAME** (normally a .json file).
+    This field is optional.
+If this field is not provided then authentication will be done automatically, e.g., through environmental variable `GOOGLE_APPLICATION_CREDENTIALS`.
+Please see Google Cloud's [authentication method](https://cloud.google.com/docs/authentication) for more details.

 *   `fallthrough` If zone matches and no record can be generated, pass request to the next plugin.
     If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin is